Muhammed-Burhan/PHP-CURD/Readme.md

    composer install
 ```

-3. Change the database connection variables in `.env`:
+3. create `.env` file and add `database` variables.

-4. open XAMPP and start apache and mysql (you must clone the project in xamp/htdocs folder)
+4. open XAMPP and start apache and mysql (you must clone the project in xamp/htdocs folder).

 5. go to your browser and paste this URL: